mmsaki/defi-arbitration-model/README.md

 3. Each edge `(u, v)` has a weight `w(u, v)` which is the exchange rate from token `u` to token `v`.
 4. The goal is to find a path from a source vertex `s` to a destination vertex `t` such that the product of the weights of the edges in the path is greater than 1.

-> The arbritation model is based on finding the sum of the product of exchange rates that is greater than 1.
-This is equivalent to finding the sum of the log of the exchange rates that is greater than 0.

 **Pre-requisite**

 |     | usd   | eur   | gbp   | chf   | cad   |